gogs/docs/en-US/upgrade/upgrade_from_binary.md

 $ cp -R gogs_old/log gogs
 ```

-then, run and test in your browser
+Then, run and test in your browser.

 ```bash
 $ cd gogs